- Google may be the most popular choice in search engines, but here are 27 search engines you can – and should – try.

-Head over to the search bar on the right-hand corner and type in your keyword.
+Head over to the search bar in the right-hand corner and type in your keyword.

 You can even create a personal library with all your favorite videos on the platform.

-If privacy is important to you and you don’t like the idea of everything you do online being recorded, you should use DuckDuckGo.
+If privacy is important to you and you don’t like the idea of everything you do online is recorded, you should use DuckDuckGo.

 DuckDuckGo does three things for you: